-Information needed to develop and populate the fish passage model includes physical, hydraulic and biological information on conditions in Los Padres Reservoir, flow releases, and operational characteristics of downstream fish passage facilities.
+Information needed to develop and populate the fish passage model includes physical, hydraulic and biological information on conditions in the watershed and in particular at Los Padres Reservoir, flow releases, and operational characteristics of downstream fish passage facilities.
 Results of studies conducted at other water control projects, conceptual-level drawings of potential fish passage facilities, and where appropriate the professional opinions of the TRC and Group may also be compiled.

 Passage conditions will be evaluated using average daily flow data for representative average, wet, and dry years.
 Project operations data will include daily reservoir water surface elevations, average daily flow releases through the outlet pipes and spillway, and periodic water quality data.
-Releases and reservoir pool levels for the period ????? to ???? will be reviewed.
+Recent data on releases from storage and reservoir pool levels will be reviewed.
 This is presumed to be representative of current and proposed future conditions.
 Representative years will be selected in coordination with the TRC and Group to evaluate fish passage facilities.
 Information compiled as part of Task 2-1 will be used to populate the fish passage model and will be presented with a progress report at the end of this task.
 Additionally, this information will be discussed with the Group.